zachgk/catln/docs/philosophy/choice.md

 Approx(TSP val) = tspApproxB(inputData=val)
 ```

 Here, it creates a standard Approximation class (this definition would likely be part of the standard library).
-Then, it has a standard form for TSP input data.
-You can think of this as a graph.
+Then, it has a standard form for TSP input data (most likely a graph object).

 To create an instance, three steps are required.
 First, create the actual function to describe the particular approximation strategy.
 This strategy would then be a member of the Approx class.
 Lastly, provide the definition for how to convert from the general class form of `Approx` to the particular choice form of `tspApproxX` in the form of a simple definition.